ctheroux/Arduino/README.md

 Various Arduino related programs

 ## EEPROMDump
-Utility class that dumps on the Serial Monitor part of the EEPROM.
+Utility class that dumps on the Serial Monitor part of the EEPROM content.

 ## TestProgramTIL311